-Finally, we want to mention that we provide illustrative examples of the results obtained in the paper throughout, starting with concrete examples of drivers for $BS\Delta Es$, that give examples of risk measures and acceptability indices.
+Finally, we want to mention that we provide illustrative examples of the results obtained in the paper throughout, starting with concrete examples of drivers for BS Δ Es, that give examples of risk measures and acceptability indices.
 We also discuss several examples of market models.
-Due to already lengthy manuscript, the numerical implementation of the results from this paper, as well as application of them to real market data, will be investigated in a sequel.
+Due to already lengthy manuscript, the numerical implementation of the results from this paper, as well as application of them to real market data, will be investigated in a follow-up work.